mienaikoe/ziyu/Chapters/2-7-Chapter14.md

   "Hey, what's going on?" he asked Ginnu at a whisper.

-  She told him, "Not sure.
+  Thi told him, "Not sure.
 Fanla and Penyi went in, then... nothing."

   "I'm going in.
 Come with me to be a messenger in case something goes wrong."